Skip to content

 21. Butter

 Butter should only be used over very low heat.
-Whole butter has not only saturated fats but milk protein and oils from the cream during the churning process.
+Whole butter has saturated fats, milk protein, and oils from the cream during the churning process.

-Unfortunately, when the butter gets too hot it turns brown and then burns very quickly.
+Unfortunately, when the butter gets too hot, it turns brown and burns quickly.
 You would be left with a very bitter-tasting seasoning.

 Just think of all the recipes that require butter for its moist browning properties.

-If you have had an accident and need some help cleaning up your Dutch oven check out this article on how to clean a Dutch oven after cooking.
-Here…
+If you have had an accident and need help cleaning up your Dutch oven, check out this article on how to clean a Dutch oven after cooking.

 22. Mineral Oil

-It is great for making wood utensils and cutting board water-resistant.
-Should not be used to season cast iron.
+It is great for making wood utensils and cutting boards water-resistant.
+It should not be used to season cast iron.

-If a regular seasoning process is carried out it can stop a major cleaning and seasoning process from being required.
+If a regular seasoning process is carried out, it can stop a significant cleaning and seasoning process from being required.

 23. Purpose-Made Cast Iron Seasoning

-If you just want to get the job done and not figure it out for yourself.
-Click on the image below to head over to Amazon for Caron & Doucet Cast Iron Seasoning Oil and Conditioner.
-It is a popular choice being made from 100% plant-based refined coconut oil.
+Suppose you want to get the job done and not figure it out for yourself.
+Click the image below to head to Amazon for Caron & Doucet Cast Iron Seasoning Oil and Conditioner.
+It is a popular choice from 100% plant-based refined coconut oil.

 Why Is a Seasoning Oils Smoking Point Important?

-To keep your cast iron cookware well protected, the oil needs to reach its smoking point before it can polymerize and form a protective barrier.
-In order for this process to take place, you’ll need to know an oil’s smoking point so that heating up your pan will be as effective.
+To keep your cast iron cookware well protected, the oil must reach its smoking point before it can polymerize and form a protective barrier.
+For this process to occur, you’ll need to know the smoking point of an oil so that heating your pan will be as effective.

 Understanding Cooking Oils

-Any oils that have been modified to become Light, Virgin, or Unrefined have a much lower smoking point.
-Unfortunately, these are the oils that are generally available to us these days and are not the pure version of the oil.
+Any oils modified to become Light, Virgin, or Unrefined have a much lower smoking point.
+Unfortunately, these oils are generally available to us and are not the pure version of the oil.
 These modified oils are the ones that quickly become rancid.

 Cold Pressed Oil

-Pressed oils are created by using a mechanical press to extract the oil from seeds.
-The end product of this process is high-quality plant fat made up of no cholesterol that has been protected against oxidation in order for it to last longer on the shelf without having any rancid taste.
+Pressed oils are created using a mechanical press to extract the oil from seeds.
+The end product of this process is high-quality plant fat made up of no cholesterol that has been protected against oxidation, so it lasts longer on the shelf without having any rancid taste.

 Unrefined & Refined Oils

-The oils we use in cooking and seasoning are separated into two categories: unrefined and refined.
-Unrefined oil is lightly filtered to only filter out the largest particles, while refined ones go through a much more complex process of filtering that removes even microscopic pieces from the oil.
+The oils we use in cooking and seasoning are separated into unrefined and refined.
+Crude oil is lightly filtered to filter out only the largest particles, while refined ones go through a much more complex process of filtering that removes even microscopic pieces from the oil.

 Saturated Fats & Unsaturated Fats

-Unsaturated fat is a type of lipid that is usually liquid at room temperature such as vegetable oil-based spreads like margarine.
+Unsaturated fat is a lipid usually liquid at room temperature, such as vegetable oil-based spreads like margarine.

-When you’re cooking with oils, it is best to use unsaturated fats.
+When cooking with oils, it is best to use unsaturated fats.
 They are more reactive and polymerize better when seasoning your dish!
-The same applies when seasoning or protecting your cast iron unsaturated fats are better at polymerizing when seasoning than saturated fat.
+The same applies when seasoning or protecting your cast iron.
+Unsaturated fats are better at polymerizing when seasoning than saturated fats.

 Monounsaturated Fats

-Monounsaturated fats have one double bond, which makes them more stable than polyunsaturated and saturated fat.
+Monounsaturated fats have one double bond, which makes them more stable than polyunsaturated and saturated fats.

 Polyunsaturated Fats

-Having a higher percentage of double bonds (up to 6) polyunsaturated fats creates a better and longer-lasting protective coating for cast iron.
+A higher percentage of double bonds (up to 6) polyunsaturated fats creates a better, longer-lasting protective coating for cast iron.

 Signs That Your Cast Iron Cookware Needs Seasoning

-If you have food sticking to your cast iron it means that the seasoning has broken down.
-There is not enough of a barrier there to stop the food from adhering to the pores of the iron.
+If you have food sticking to your cast iron, it means that the seasoning has broken down.
+There is not enough of a barrier to stop the food from adhering to the pores of the iron.

 Which then, in turn, burns the food into the pores and makes a sticky mess.

-This is when an arduous cleaning process is required.
-Followed by a complete reseasoning process.
+This is when an arduous cleaning process is required and a complete reseasoning process is followed.

 How to Season Cast Iron

-The cast iron needs to be cleaned and thoroughly dried before any seasoning is applied to its surface.
+The cast iron must be cleaned and thoroughly dried before any seasoning is applied to its surface.

 You can then use a paper towel to apply a thin layer of the oil of your choice over the surface of the iron.
 Make sure to apply it to the underside, lid, and handles.